Azure/Vision-AI-DevKit-Pages/docs/_docs/06-Deploy_model_VS_Code.md

 ## Deploy a Model Container Image to a Vision AI Dev Kit device in Visual Studio Code

-1. Download the latest Visual Studio Code sample from the [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/sample-solution-1).
+1. Download or Clone the latest Visual Studio Code sample from the [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/sample-solution-1).

-2. Launch Visual Studio Code, and select [File > Open Folder…] command to open “VisionSample” directory as workspace root.
+2. Launch Visual Studio Code, and select [File > Open Folder…] command to open the “sample-solution-1” directory as workspace root.

 3. Use the [Python: Select Interpreter] command in the command palette box or click the current “Python interpreter” option on the bottom line to set "python.pythonPath" in .vscode\settings.json.
 ![Setting the pythonPath screen shot]({{ '/assets/images/VSC_Deploy_Python_Path.png' | relative_url }})

 4. Install Azure ML SDK and required packages (Skip this step if you already did step 4 of previous section)
   * Close VS Code and launch VS Code again by “Run as administrator”.
-  * Select [Terminal > New Terminal] command to open a terminal window, change directory to “VisionSample\MachineLearning\scripts”, and execute the following commands to install required Python packages:
+  * Select [Terminal > New Terminal] command to open a terminal window, change directory to “sample-solution-1\MachineLearning\scripts”, and execute the following commands to install required Python packages:
     ```
     pip install msgpack==0.6.1
     pip install --ignore-installed PyYAML==4.2b1